 Each time the programs of the festival are integrated by new relevant themes, usually timed to complex issues of our days: “Contemporary music: Freedom or Engagement?”, “Music of the Time of Twilight of Empires” (Austrian-Russian Festival), “Getrennt durch Stachelmusik” ("Beyond Barbed Music," German-Russian Festival), "Freedom of Sound!" and others.

-The evidence of the authority of this festival is in the fact that its concerts include some of the most famous orchestras of Europe, including the Ensemble Modern, Klangforum Wien, the XXth Century, Volharding, Alternance, Het Trio, Schoenberg Ensemble, ensemble recherche, die Reihe and others.
+The evidence of the authority of this festival is in the fact that its concerts include some of the most famous orchestras of Europe, including the Ensemble Modern, Klangforum Wien, Ensemble Orchestral Contemporain, Schoenberg Ensemble, Ensemble recherche, die Reihe, Alter Ego, the XXIth Century, Volharding, Alternance, Het Trio, and many others.

-The international recognition of this youthful Moscow-based contemporary music festival could be perceived by numerous reviews by some of the most important Russian and foreign publications, including Segodnya, Itogi, Moscow News, Nezavisimaya gazeta, Kommersant-Daily, Frankfurter Allgemeine, Kultur und Medien, 20th Century Music, International Herald Tribune and numerous others, as well as radio programs Echo Moskvy, Orfey, Radio Rossii, Nemetskaya volna, Deutschlandfunk, BBC and others.
+The international recognition of this youthful Moscow-based contemporary music festival could be perceived by numerous reviews by some of the most important Russian and foreign publications, including Segodnya, Itogi, Moscow News, Nezavisimaya gazeta, Kommersant-Daily, Frankfurter Allgemeine, Kultur und Medien, 20th Century Music, International Herald Tribune and numerous others, as well as radio programs Echo Moskvy, Orfey, Radio Rossii, Deutsche Welle, Deutschlandfunk, BBC and others.

 The Moscow Forum contributes to the further development of Russian musical culture and its integration into the overall European cultural context.